strapi/documentation/docusaurus/docs/dev-docs/installation.md

 # Installation

-Strapi projects and applications can be installed either locally on a computer or on a remote server.
+Strapi projects can be installed either locally on a computer or on a remote server.
 The following installation guide provides step-by-step instructions on how to install and create a new Strapi project on your local machine.

 <CustomDocCard title="CLI" description="Create a project on your local machine using the CLI" link="/dev-docs/installation/cli" />